nikhilsingla255/microfrontend-basic-productCartContainer/README.md

 We have configured the webpack.config.js file for both products and cart MFEs so that the container can use them.

 We have created a Container/Shell/Host app to host the MFEs into them by configuring the webpack.config.js of the container folder.

+Consider that the cart , container , products folders are different repos maintained by different teams and they are binded by modulefederation plugin and hosted in container app.
+Each repo works isolated maybe be different teams and each has its own deployment cycle etc.